-The movement of a solvent, such as heated water, by use of a piston through a chamber containing infusible material is known.
-Coffee brewing devices employing
+The movement of a solvent, such as heated water, by tion process is the "steep" time or length of time the 10 use of a piston through a chamber containing infusible material is known.
+Coffee brewing devices employing this principle are disclosed in numerous patents.

 Many such devices depend on the force of gravity acting on the solvent or on weights bearing on the solvent to percolate or pressure percolate the solvent through the infusible material, for example, U.S. Pat.
 No. 3,804,635 to Weber.
 Others use compressed gasses or the force of the incoming resupply solvent for pressure percolation, for example, U.S. Pat.
-Nos.
-3,451,329, to Herrera; 3,120,170, to Garte; and 3,583,308 to Williams.
-3,565,641 to King employs a piston to force solvent through the infusible material and uses air to agitate solvent and infusible material.
+No. 3,451,329. infusion extraction in a particular process.
+Spices, for 20 to Herrera; 3,120,170, to Garte; and 3,583,308 to Williams.
+U.S. Pat.
+No. 3,565,641 to King employs a piston to force solvent through the infusible material and uses air to agitate solvent and infusible material.
 U.S. Pat.
 No. 4,189,991 to Haddad uses intermittently applied pressure to attempt to agitate the solvent and infusible material mixture.

 All of the above patents disclose devices for moving solvent through the infusible material, and while one of them, U.S. Pat.
 No. 3,804,635 to Weber seeks to control the time of contact of solvent with infusible material by controlling the rate at which the solvent flows through the infusible material, none of the above patents teach suspending the infusible material in the solvent and controlling directly the contact time.
-Furthermore, none disclose returning the extract to the first chamber following its separation from the infusion residue and none teach preservation of the volatiles before, during and after extraction.
+Furthermore. following its separation from the infusion residue and none teach preservation of the volatiles before, during and after extraction.